masikol/kromsatel/README.md

 -d (--db) -- path to BLAST database of amplicons.
     Mandatory option (it sounds like an oxymoron but anyway).

+-r (--head-crop) -- number of nucleotides to crop from the head (5'-end) of all input reads.
+    Default value is 0.

 -p (--primers-to-rm) -- CSV file containing primers and their names.
     It must be specified if you intend to remove primer sequences from reads.
     See section "Removing primer sequences" for details.